All posts

 First things first, you need to start somewhere, and that means finding initial lead data like company names, names of people responsible for purchasing decisions, and their social media accounts.
 All this initial data will open the door for you to find their contact details (particularly email addresses) and reach out with your irresistible sales proposal.

 We’re sure that after reading this article, you’ll be a B2B lead data gathering ninja, armed with the tools and resources to start growing your B2B lead database confidently.
-And then, you’ll be all set to launch your first automated email campaign (we’re rooting for Snov.io 😉!).
+And then, you’ll be all set to launch your first automated email campaign with the Snov.io cold email tool.

 But first, let’s make sure we’re on the same page about what the B2B lead database is exactly.